 6. Familiarity with your real estate rights

 Entering the housing market can feel intimidating, but buyers have significant protections under the law.
-Before shopping, make sure you understand the basics of the Fair Housing Act and how to respond if your rights are violated.
+Before you shop, make sure you understand the basics of the Fair Housing Act and how to respond if your rights are violated.[5]

-There are also strict rules and regulations that lenders must follow to ensure transparency in the provided services and costs.
-Knowing these basics can help you avoid being pressured into a bad deal or paying fees that were not properly disclosed.
+Lenders also have to follow strict rules and regulations that require transparency about the services and costs in your loan.
+Knowing these basics helps you avoid being pressured into a bad deal or paying fees that were not properly disclosed.[6]

 7. Home that appraises for the right price and passes inspection